Japan Goes to War with Olympic Chief Over Hiroshima

 Prime Minister Suga’s office has asked the Japanese people to be understanding about the IOC elite travelling across prefectures during the pandemic while everyone else’s movement has been curtailed.
 The Japanese government wants the world to know that “sending a message of peace is an important task,” but many in Nagasaki and Hiroshima—the only two cities in history that have experienced a nuclear attack—overwhelmingly oppose the visit.

 The concept of an “Olympic Truce,” dates back to the ancient Greeks.
-The truce, called ekecheiria, was first agreed in 776 B.C. by the kings of Sparta, Pisa and Elis to allow spectators and athletes to safely travel to Olympia and back despite conflict in the region.
+The truce, called ekecheiria, was first agreed in 776 B.C. by the kings of Sparta, Pisa, and Elis to allow spectators and athletes to safely travel to Olympia and back despite conflict in the region.
 The truce traditionally lasted from seven days before, to seven days after the games.
-The IOC resurrected this tradition in 1992 when they appealed to the United Nations to allow athletes from the former nation of Yugoslavia, which disintegrated in April, to compete in that year’s Barcelona Summer Olympics.
-The resolution was adopted in 1993 by the 48th UN General Assembly, and has been renewed every two years since.
+The IOC resurrected this tradition in 1992 when they appealed to the United Nations to allow athletes from the former Yugoslavia, which had disintegrated that April, to compete in that year’s Barcelona Summer Olympics.
+The resolution was adopted in 1993 by the 48th U.N.
+General Assembly, and has been renewed every two years since.

 But some people aren’t buying the peace initiative storyline.